Application Instructions for Master of Science in Electrical Engineering.

 Select your application type (Graduate, Graduate Non-Matriculated, Visiting Graduate)

-Select "Engineering and Mathematics - Bothell (MS in EE)" from the drop-down list of graduate programs
+Select "Engineering and Mathematics - Bothell (Master of Science in Electrical Engineering)" from the drop-down list of graduate programs

 Complete application as directed